dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 = { name = "John", friends = [] : List Text }
 ```

+The type annotation ensures that any "required" fields are present, where a
+"required" field is a field where no default value is specified.
+In the above
+example, the `name` field is required because the Person "schema" does not
+specify a default value for the `name` field.

+> **Exercise:** See what happens if you omit the `name` field required by the
+> `Person` schema by interpreting the expression `Person::{=}`

 > **Exercise:** Create a "schema" named `Image` for a Docker image with the
 > following fields:
 >